ablaamim/Inception/README.md

 #### Sudoers policy :

-> If you followed along when installing debian , you will remember that we created separate root accounts and regular user accounts.
-Of course, if you use the root account, there is no big problem, but in order to use Docker Compose smoothly with the login user account , register a general user as sudoer and at the same time register in the root group to obtain permission to access files and directories owned by root .
+> If you use the root account, there is no big problem, but in order to use Docker Compose smoothly with the login user account , register a general user as sudoer and at the same time register in the root group to obtain permission to access files and directories owned by root.

 ##### Switch user :